 Also, is Homebrew planning to drop support for macOS 26 as soon as macOS 27 comes out in September 2026?
 I thought they supported the three most recent OS releases, as Apple does.

-Edit: I decided to ask these questions on the Github discussion.
+Edit: I decided to also ask these questions on the Github discussion.
 Either the maintainer is confused, or I'm confused, and I don't know which it is!